eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

 > or `person is Employee` instead of `exists name` and
 > `is Employee person`?

-Yes, but it would not work in two situations:
+Yes, but it would not work well in two situations:

 First, when declaring a variable inline in a control structure condition, for example:

 <!-- try: -->
       if (exists second = seq[1]) { ... }